Tip #1: Replace the search codes by queries.

 To optimize the HTML code used to manage the images, we advise you to:

-- directly create the images in the requested format and size by using an image editing software.
+- directly create images in the desired format and size using image editing software.

 - save these images directly in the _WEB subdirectory of the project.

-- associate the Image control with the requested image in the description window of the control.
+- associate the Image control with the desired image in the control description window.

 Tip #20: Check the size of the generated page (this size should be smaller than 50 KB).